top of page

 When her parents died, her cousin Mordecai raised her.

-Her name was later changed to Esther.
+Hadassah's name was later changed to Esther.

 She became queen of Persia by winning a beauty contest held for King Ahasuerus.